Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

     - Click **Options** in the navigation menu.
     - Select **Custom Attribute**.
     - Click **New Record** and enter the name of your custom attribute.
-    - Optionally, add details such as variable and default value.
+    - Add details, such as the variable and, optionally, the default value.

 The new custom attribute will appear in the list thereafter.